This article was updated on the 11th of August 2023 for clarity and freshness.

 Chicken cordon bleu

-Just the thought of that Swiss cheese and ham swirl in the tender chicken pieces is enough to make anyone’s mouth water.
+Just thinking about Swiss cheese and ham encased in the tender chicken is enough to make anyone’s mouth water.

 It’s not the simplest dish to prepare, but seeing how gorgeous this chicken cordon bleu is makes the effort worthwhile.

 These Asian ribs have a sticky, sweet, and savory flavor that goes well with a saucy pasta dish like ziti.

 You don’t even have to fire up your grill to achieve these results because this recipe involves baking the ribs in the oven for hours.
 The long cooking time ensures they’re fork-tender and practically falling off the bone.
 And as a bonus, these ribs will make your kitchen smell heavenly.

 Psst… don’t expect these sticky Asian ribs to last long – they’ll be devoured as soon as you set them down.